The Orthologic of Epistemic Modals: Desiderata

 \subsection{Conservativity}

 Our last desideratum is a kind of methodological conservatism.
 Where there is not a specific argument for the failure of a classically valid inference pattern, we should validate it, on the presumption that it is indeed valid.
 It is of course harder to argue for the validity of a schema than against it; arguing that a principle is invalid only requires a single convincing counterexample, whereas we cannot ever look at every instance of a schema by way of arguing for its validity.
 Still, we think that as a methodological principle it is sensible to proceed by minimally altering classical logic in light of counterexamples and examining the result.
-Thus, we will look for a minimal variation on classical (modal) logic that can meet the desiderata above---that is, which is \textsf{Epistemic} and invalidates distributivity and orthomodularity for the modal fragment, but still validates these, along with all other classical laws, for the non-modal fragment.
+Thus, we will look for a minimal variation on classical (modal) logic that can meet the desiderata above---that is, which is an \textsf{E}-logic and invalidates distributivity and even orthomodularity for the modal fragment, but still validates these, along with all other classical laws, for the non-modal fragment.
 Across the modal fragment, it will retain many of the central classical principles, including non-contradiction, excluded middle, the introduction and elimination rules for conjunction and disjunction, and De Morgan's laws, all of which have been invalidated by various theories of epistemic modals.
+Moreover, our logic will be fully classical over parts of the modal fragment restricted to the same ``epistemic level''---essentially, fragments built up out of sentences with uniform levels of nesting of modal operators---limiting non-classicality to the part of the modal fragment that involves combinations of sentences across different epistemic levels.